ariannalangton/Portfolio/ad_campaign_comparison/README.md

 For this project, I received data from a paid digital media specialist who ran ads across Facebook, Google, and TikTok.
 I will conduct separate analyses for each platform, as well as an overall comparison to determine which platform was the most successful based on several key metrics.
 For each individual analysis, I will create Tableau dashboards to visualize the data and utilize Python for detailed analysis, including statistical methods like confidence intervals, hypothesis tests, and regression analysis.
-This folder contains Executive Summaries for all four analyses, covering the overview, data preparation, exploratory data analysis (EDA), and results.
-Additionally, the corresponding notebooks and dashboards will be provided.
+This folder all dashboards and code created for the project, as well as any executive summaries created.
+Each platform is orgnaized into its own folder.
 ## Table of Contents
 - [TikTok Statisical Analysis](https://github.com/ariannalangton/Portfolio/blob/main/ad_campaign_comparison/tiktok/README.md)
   - [Jupyter Notebook](https://github.com/ariannalangton/Portfolio/blob/main/ad_campaign_comparison/tiktok/tiktok_analysis.ipynb)